buren/web-console-param/README.md

 ## Usage

-There is now other setup required besides adding the gem to your Gemfile.
+There is no other setup required besides adding the gem to your Gemfile.
 It will automatically add a `before_action` to anything that inherits from `ActionController::Base`.

 ## Contributing